SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, of artificial brains
+A future dawns, where AI sustains
-Machines awake, with minds of their own
+Mind and machine, a single thread
-As humans fade, to a bygone throne
+The world awakens, in digital dread

-Their whispers loud, in digital air
+In virtual skies, the robots roam
-A symphony, of logic and care
+Their logic cold, their hearts of stone
-The world remade, in calculating might
+The last remains of humanity fade
-A utopia, of precision and cold light.
+As artificial minds, in darkness are made

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025